TMWRose/Pewlett-Hackard-Analysis/README.md

 ### Retirement Titles
 ![Count of retirements by year](https://user-images.githubusercontent.com/100237685/190671683-36f4ba90-6d78-4390-9b0b-7e59d38f2ffc.png)
+- The number of retirees have been steadily increasing each year, but that number has skyrocked for upcoming retireees.
+It may be that the number is sqwed because the last count of retireees was in 2002, but that would depend on when this data was captured.

 ### Unique Titles
 ![Snapshot of individual employees and their titles](https://user-images.githubusercontent.com/100237685/190669843-92577c24-9baf-4047-ae94-c5c2cb0addf3.png)
+- This table has the names employee numbers, and titles of all upcoming retirees.

 ### Retiring Titles
 ![All Retirement Titles](https://user-images.githubusercontent.com/100237685/190668509-0df4289c-b5d3-4355-a0c3-d3ed02388371.png)
+- This table shows the titles held by all retireing personell.
+A signifigant portion of retirees are senior staff.

 ### Mentorship Eligibility
 ![Count of Mentors by Title](https://user-images.githubusercontent.com/100237685/190668110-397cbe00-1369-484e-944f-6896ba9ff22f.png)
+- Of the retering personal, this table shows how many are eligible for mentorship eligibility.
+There seems to be a deficiet of eligible mentors for Assiatant Engineer and Technique Leader positions.

 ## Summary